 Science and religion have often been thought to be at loggerheads but much contemporary work in this flourishing interdisciplinary field suggests this is far from the case.
 The Science and Religion Series presents exciting new work to advance interdisciplinary study, research and debate across key themes in science and religion.
 Contemporary issues in philosophy and theology are debated, as are prevailing cultural assumptions.
 The series enables leading international authors from a range of different disciplinary perspectives to apply the insights of the various sciences, theology, philosophy and history in order to look at the relations between the different disciplines and the connections that can be made between them.
 These accessible, stimulating new contributions to key topics across science and religion will appeal particularly to individual academics and researchers, graduates, postgraduates and upper-undergraduate students.

-Ignacio Silva, Simon Kopf
+Edited By Ignacio Silva, Simon Kopf

 November 20, 2020